creationix/howtonode.org/articles/bogart-couchdb.markdown

 ## JSGI

 Bogart is a JSGI-based framework.
 JSGI is specified by the CommonJS mailing list.
-Knowledge of JSGI is helpful when dealing with Bogart; however, it is not necesarry.
+Knowledge of JSGI is helpful when dealing with Bogart; however, it is not necessary.
 You can find [more information about JSGI](http://wiki.commonjs.org/wiki/JSGI) on the [CommonJS wiki](http://wiki.commonjs.org).